The Original Chicken Soup Magazine Website

 Recently I discovered that the domain for the original website, ChickenSoupMagazine.com, was available.
 I decided to buy it with the goal of recreating some of its content from archived pages and to point visitors to the Chicken Soup for the Soul's new site.
 I definitely didn't want someone else purchasing the domain and re-purposing it for something that had nothing in common with the original Chicken Soup for the Soul website.

 I mentioned what I was planning to do to some of the folks I woek with and several of them were familiar with the original Chicken Soup Magazine website.
-We all work for a company that creates customized concierge medicine marketing software, as well as other web and mobile development.
+We all work for a company that creates customized Salesforce integration support, as well as other web and mobile development.
+Right now my team is working with a group of physicians who have formed a concierge medical practice.
 Concierge medicine is one way for physicians to go self pay, while staying accessible and affordable for patients who are looking for a better patient-centered medical practice.
 Concierge physicians are essentially employees of their patients.
 Their care and payment are no longer dictated by the whims of insurance companies while patients get more direct access to their physicians.
-We help these concierge medical practices by building new applications or customize their current program to work better for them.
+We are helping this concierge medical practice by building new applications or customize their current program to work better for them.
 We often create a dashboard that brings all their current programs together in one accessible place – RTS Labs has a substantial amount of experience in the data and business intelligence sector and can easo they can manage their boutique medicine marketing and patient management for effectively.
 Recreating this site was fun and not quite as demanding as my regular job.
 Since the site will not be exactly as you remember it, please be indulgent.

 PLEASE NOTE THAT THIS PAGE CONTAINS SELECTIVE ARCHIVED CONTENT FROM THE ORIGINAL SITE.